StoneWolf18/enoch/docs/standard-guide.md

 <b>Important</b>

 At this stage in character creation, nothing can be over three dots.
-Any abilities at three dots must be well justified.
+Any abilities at three dots must be well reasoned.

 </div>

 For ease of reference, this is roughly what each of the dot levels mean for abilities.
-For specific levels at each stage, please see the <a href="traits.md">traits</a> page.
+For specific levels at each stage, please see the <a href="#abilities">abilities</a> page.

 <i class="fas fa-circle fa-sm"></i> <b>Novice:</b> Basic knowledge and/or techniques. <br>
 <i class="fas fa-circle fa-sm"></i> <i class="fas fa-circle fa-sm"></i> <b>Practitioner:</b> Solid working knowledge and/or techniques. <br>